mohammad-taheri1/TDD-Interview-JS/README.md

 npm install
 ```

-### Run your tests
+### How to Run the tests

-Use one of the following commands to run your test.
+Use one of the following commands to run your test:

 #### **Normal test**